 The code distinguishes between engagement partners, engagement quality control review (EQCR) partners and “other key audit partners”.
 There are no changes to the time on periods for any type of partner.

 The most significant changes are to the cooling-off period for engagement partners and EQCR partners of public interest entities (PIEs).

 Where a PIE has rotation requirements prescribed in legislation that allow a cooling-off period shorter than that prescribed in the code (such as Australian listed Corporations Act entities and APRA regulated entities which have a two year cooling-off period), the changes are:

 - The cooling-off period for engagement partners will increase from two to three years for reporting periods beginning on or after 1 January 2019* but before 31 December 2023.

-- The cooling-off period for engagement partners will then increase from two to five years from 31 December 2023.
+- The cooling-off period for engagement partners will then increase from three to five years from 31 December 2023.